How to Fix "ifconfig: Command not Found" on Linux

 How to Fix ifconfig Command Not Found?

-The error occurs either because the system does not have net-tools or because the ifconfig directory is not added to the standard PATH variable.
+The error can occur because the system does not have net-tools or because the ifconfig directory is not added to the standard PATH variable.

 sudo apt update